 He holds a BSc in physics from Usmanu Danfodio University, Sokoto (1991), PGDs in computer science and engineering (Esutech, Enugu, 1997) and electrical engineering, (BUK, Kano, 2002) and an MSc in electrical engineering from Ahmadu Bello University (2010).

-Faruk is a panellist at the Africa Investment Exchange: Power & Renewables meeting, 14-15 November 2018, London.
+Faruk is a panellist at the fifth Africa Investment Exchange: Power & Renewables meeting at RSA House, 14-15 November 2018.